Division I Athlete Applicants

 Your Barnard diploma will include the signatures of both the president of Barnard College and the president of Columbia University, as well as the seals of both institutions.
 Barnard students are individually recognized at a College commencement ceremony and degrees are conferred to all schools and colleges at the University commencement ceremony.

 The universities in the Ivy League, including Columbia/Barnard, do not award scholarships based on athletic ability.
-At Barnard, financial aid is based on need.
+At Barnard, financial aid is completely based on need.
 Find out more about financial aid at Barnard.

 Students use facilities on both the Barnard and Columbia campuses, including Dodge, Levien, and LeFrak gyms, along with outdoor facilities at Baker Field, a 26-acre complex at the northern tip of Manhattan.
 Highlights include three multi-sport gyms, two indoor pools, a boathouse, a soccer stadium, a softball field, and a field hockey venue.